History of Kanye West in Timeline

 January 26, 2016: Album Renamed to Waves

-On January 26, 2016, Kanye West revealed that he had renamed the album from Swish to Waves.
+On January 26, 2016, Kanye West announced that he had changed the name of his upcoming album from Swish to Waves.

-On February 14, 2016, Kanye West released The Life of Pablo exclusively on Tidal, following a performance on SNL.
+On February 14, 2016, Kanye West released his album The Life of Pablo exclusively on Tidal, following a performance on SNL.

-In June 2016, Kanye West released the collaborative lead single "Champions" off the GOOD Music album Cruel Winter, and also released a controversial video for "Famous".
+In June 2016, Kanye West released "Champions", the lead single from the GOOD Music album Cruel Winter.
+He also released a controversial video for "Famous" featuring wax figures of various celebrities.

 Loading Video...

-In August 2016, Kanye West embarked on the Saint Pablo Tour in support of The Life of Pablo, featuring a mobile stage suspended from the ceiling.
+In August 2016, Kanye West began the Saint Pablo Tour to promote The Life of Pablo.
+The performances featured a mobile stage suspended from the ceiling.

-November 19, 2016: Concert Abruptly Ended and Hospitalization
+November 19, 2016: Hospitalization at UCLA Medical Center

 November 21, 2016: Cancellation of Saint Pablo Tour and Hospitalization

-On November 21, 2016, Kanye West cancelled the remaining 21 dates on the Saint Pablo Tour and was subsequently admitted for psychiatric observation at UCLA Medical Center.
+On November 21, 2016, Kanye West cancelled the remaining 21 dates on the Saint Pablo Tour, following erratic behavior.
+He was subsequently admitted to UCLA Medical Center for psychiatric observation.

 In December 2016, Kanye West met with President-elect Donald Trump to discuss bullying, supporting teachers, modernizing curriculums, and violence in Chicago.
-West subsequently stated he would have voted for Trump had he voted.
+West indicated he would have voted for Trump if he had voted.

 2016: Release of The Life of Pablo